-VoIP surp ... traditional phone system solution in two main areas: cost and customization.
-Traditional phone solutions need dedicated lines, costly license and must be serviced by a technician when any changes to the phone must be made, like moving a line or setting a new voicemail box.
+VoIP surp ... traditional phone system solutions in two main areas: cost and customization.
+Traditional phone solutions need dedicated lines, costly licenses and must be serviced by a technician when any changes to the phone must be made, like moving a line or setting a new voicemail box.

 VoIP solutions can be typically be serviced by on-site IT staff and utilize the same data connection as your Internet connectivity, so there is no need for an additional dedicated line.

-Aside from cost savings, VoIP solutions are easy to scale and upgrade as you grows or requires new features.
+Aside from cost savings, VoIP solutions are easy to scale and upgrade as you grow or require new features.
 VoIP systems offer typical phone features like:

 - Caller ID– is a feature that will show the name and number of the caller when the phone starts to ring.
 The name and number displayed are those associated with the line from which the call is made.

 - Call forwarding– The Call Forwarding feature allows you to transfer your calls to another phone number.
 You decide when you want calls forwarded.
 You decide where the calls go.

 - Conference calling- This service helps you communicate with your team and customers across the country and around the world.
 It provides you with the means to have an affordable, effective, and cost-efficient collaboration.
 Share, understand, impress and give instant feedback.

 - Virtual Extension– The Virtual Extensions feature gives your callers the impression of a single office even if you and your employees don’t work at the same location.
 You can seamlessly unify your team under one customer-friendly calling system.